Discover the Best Things to See in Split: Architectural Attractions, Walking Tours & Travel Tips

 Dominican Church and Monastery of St. Catherine of Alexandria

-Pavlovic Palace
+Pavlović Palace

-Marko Marulic Statue
+Marko Marulić Statue

-Nakic Palace
+Nakić Palace

 Sulphur Spa

-If you’re still on the fence after reading about the X best things to see, check out “Is Split Worth Visiting.”
+If you're still on the fence after reading about the best things to see, check out "Is Split Worth Visiting."
 We review a long list of factors you should consider before reserving a room and booking your flight.

-Split Walking Tour
+Split Walking Tour Route and Map

-- Bell Tower of St. Arnir
+- Bell Tower and Chapel of St. Arnir

 - Statue of Gregory of Nin